AdobeDocs/certification.en/help/certifications/restart-program.md

 >If you have received an Email from Adobe Credential Program with a subject "Become Adobe Certified Again For Free," you can skip to step 2.

 * Step 1: Determine whether your expired certification is eligible for the Restart program by checking [here](https://solutionpartners.adobe.com/solution-partners/training_and_certification/certification.html#restart){target="_blank"}.
 If it is eligible, proceed to Step 2.
-* Step 2: Select the application you want to restart below and follow the steps to go from expired to certified..
+* Step 2: Review the restart requirements for your application.
-* Step 3: Complete the course assessments/exams **before the October 20, 2023,** deadline from the options provided.
+* Step 3: Follow the steps to complete the course assessments/exams **before the October 20, 2023,** deadline from the options provided.

 ### Adobe Certification Restart paths by application